Personal Strengths List: 30 Examples for Job Interviews

 Being creative is one strength that can help you in any profession.

-Do some research ahead of time about the organization to see if you can think of any new ideas to bring with you to the interview.
-Chances are, even if they don’t want to use the idea, they will be impressed.
+Do some research ahead of time about the organization to see if you can think of any new ideas to bring to the interview.
+Chances are, they will be impressed even if they don’t want to use the concept.

 22. Loyalty

 Employers want loyal employees.
-To show you are loyal in an interview, avoid making negative comments about any of your previous employers or anyone you have worked with in the past.
+To show you are faithful in an interview, avoid negative comments about any previous employers or anyone you have worked with.

-Even if you have been laid off or fired from a job, avoid criticizing the company and focus on any positive aspects that came out of your experience.
+Even if you have been laid off or fired from a job, avoid criticizing the company and focus on the positive aspects of your experience.

-Employers are looking to hire loyal people because not only do these employees work hard for their money, they are also committed to the company’s success.
-They’re often willing to put the company’s best interests ahead of their own, and constantly work to improve themselves in their role.
+Employers are looking to hire loyal people because these employees work hard for their money and are committed to the company’s success.
+They’re often willing to put the company’s best interests ahead of their own and constantly work to improve themselves in their roles.

 Recent studies have shown that employees are beginning to define “loyalty” differently than they once did.
 While being loyal to a company used to suggest an employee would work for the company for a long time, now employees tend to be loyal to their role, but not necessarily the company.

-Because feeling a sense of loyalty to an organization is rare these days, employers will jump at the chance to hire someone who they believe has staying power.
+Because feeling a sense of loyalty to an organization is rare, employers will jump at the chance to hire someone they believe has staying power.

 23. Time Management

-Having time management skills allows you to properly prioritize your work, estimate how long each task will take, and complete your work in an orderly fashion so you can finish more tasks in a shorter period of time.
-This helps open up more free time, which then gives you opportunities to either do more projects, engage in learning opportunities, reduce your stress, or increase your focus.
+Time management skills allow you to properly prioritize your work, estimate how long each task will take, and complete your work in an orderly fashion so you can finish more tasks in a shorter period.
+This helps open up more free time, giving you opportunities to do more projects, engage in learning opportunities, reduce stress, or increase your focus.

 All of these things lead to a more successful career.

-Hiring managers want employees who have good time management skills so they aren’t wasting the company’s time during work hours, which ends up costing the company unnecessary money.
+Hiring managers want employees with good time management skills so they don’t waste the company’s time during work hours, which ultimately costs the company unnecessary money.

 And if you'd like to improve your time management skills, here are a few articles that can help: